 - Know your end destination before you head out, especially at night.

 - As far as possible, make use of ATMs that are located inside a bank, shopping malls, or in well-lit public areas.

 - Even though safari camps and lodges are guarded, wild animals may venture within the boundaries of the camp.
 Children should never be left unattended in these areas and avoid walking around after dark.

-- It always makes life easier to know a few words in the language of the country you’re visiting.
+- It always makes life easier to know a few words in the language of the African country you’re visiting.
 This helps to understand your surroundings and to make communication easier in times of need.

 - Be aware of your surroundings when in public spaces so that you’re never placed in a position where you’re vulnerable.
 Don’t place yourself in a position that would make you an easy target.